 1. When you make a worker’s compensation claim, the worker’s compensation insurer must commence weekly benefits and medical expenses within 7 days

-The employer must notify the Workers Compensation Insurer within 48 hours that a claim for workers compensation has been made and provide a copy of the SIRA Certificate of Capacity (previously Workcover).
+They must notify the Workers Compensation Insurer within 48 hours that a claim for a work-related injury or accident has been made and provide a copy of the SIRA Workers Compensation Certificate of Capacity (previously Workcover).

 - Weekly compensation up to a maximum of 12 weeks

-The Insurer does not have to commence payment within 7 days they notify you, in writing, that they have a ‘reasonable excuse’ not to start provisional liability payments.
+They do not have to commence payment within 7 days if they notify you, in writing, that they have a ‘reasonable excuse’ not to start provisional liability payments.
 A ‘reasonable excuse’ may include the following:

 - Insufficient medical information

-- The worker refuses to release information about the injury
+- The injured worker refuses to release information

 - The injury is not work-related